-A volume object is one or more ODS-2 disk volumes.
+A volume object is one or more ODS-2 or ODS-5 disk volumes.
 The object consists of multiple volumes when they are part of a bound volume set.
 Although you might have access to the directories and files on the volume, you cannot access them if you do not have access to the volume itself.